resir014/resir014.xyz/src/content/posts/article/2018-02-07-a-type-safe-approach-to-redux-stores-in-typescript/index.md

 ---
 category: article
 layout: post
-title: "A type-safe approach to Redux stores in TypeScript"
+title: 'A type-safe approach to Redux stores in TypeScript'
 lead: "Redux and TypeScript are a match made in heaven.
 Here's how to make the most out of static types to make your Redux store as type-safe as possible."
 redirect_from:
-  - "article/2018/02/07/a-type-safe-approach-to-redux-stores-in-typescript"
+  - 'article/2018/02/07/a-type-safe-approach-to-redux-stores-in-typescript'
 syndication:
   - name: Medium
     url: https://medium.com/@resir014/a-type-safe-approach-to-redux-stores-in-typescript-6474e012b81e